sealerio/sealer.cool/src/docs/getting-started/build-clusterimage.md

 ### lite build mode

 The lightest build mode.
-By parsing the helm Chart, submitting the image list, parsing the kubernetes resource file under the manifest to build the cloud image. and this can be done without starting the cluster
+By parsing the helm Chart, submitting the image list, parsing the kubernetes resource file under the manifest to build the ClusterImage. and this can be done without starting the cluster

 The advantages of this build mode is the lowest resource consumption .
-Any host installed sealer can use this mode to build cloud image.
+Any host installed sealer can use this mode to build ClusterImage.

 The disadvantage is that some scenarios cannot be covered.
 For example, the image deployed through the operator cannot be obtained, and some images delivered through proprietary management tools are also can not be used.